 Students observe and participate in a high school and/or middle school science classroom (minimum 30 hours on site).
 Develop deeper understanding of preadolescent and adolescent learners as well as curriculum, instruction, and assessment in the context of grades 5-12 school communities.
-Must be taken concurrently with EDU420/428.
-Prerequisites: EDU240; EDU241; EDU270; admission to the education program; 2.50 GPA.
+Must be taken concurrently with EDU420 or EDU428.
+Prerequisites: EDU240/241 or EDU270; admission to the education program; 2.50 GPA.